fwahid/itmd-362-pp/pp-10/readme.md

 * Sketch or illustrate (e.g., in Photoshop) your alternate/"b" test, placed in this directory (`pp-10/`)

 * A text description of the modification, and a description of the HTML, CSS, and JavaScript that you would need to write for the test (you do *not* have to write the actual HTML, CSS, and JavaScript, however)

+I use this app very often at work since I constantly look at my employees' schedules.
+What I hated about it is the two-step verification process each time you log in.
+It seems a bit redundant and annoying.
+I also ddin't like the color palette.
+I wanted the lgin page to be condensed with just an employee id and password.
+I also wanted a button for Management overides for clock-ins.

+HTML: Add form elements and change a few element names.
+Add company logo.
+CSS: Fix padding and color palette.
+Hover States.
+Mobile first approach.
+JavaScript: Allow to input password without verification.
+If password is forgotten, then require verfication.